lamansky/api/readme.md

 }
 ```

-In our route pattern string, we've added a handler for an integer named `id`.
+In our route pattern string, we’ve added a handler for an integer named `id`.
 This is then automatically mapped to the `$id` variable in our REST-verb methods.

 The Lamansky/Api library uses [AltoRouter](http://altorouter.com/) to handle
 route mapping.
-For more information on the `[i:id]` syntax, please refer to that library's
+For more information on the `[i:id]` syntax, please refer to that library’s
 [route mapping documentation](http://altorouter.com/usage/mapping-routes.html).

 ### GET/POST Variables